Introducing Wooly & Worth

 The staff at the Kingston-upon-Thames store worked several late nights as a camera crew from BBH tried to film a scene for one of the commercials.
 The script called for Wooly to pick up a 'Love Actually' DVD.
 This proved quite hard with cotton reels for fingers.
 In the end the store's haberdashery counter rescued the situation, as Velcro was applied both to Wooly's fingers and the DVD!

 2007 saw a new direction for the Wooly and Worth.
 The pair had a series of celebrity encounters.
 In each commercial the situation required a trip to Woolies for an emergency 'WorthIt!' purchase.
-There were memorable ads featuring Rolf Harris, who had first appeared in the Wonder of Woolworth campaign in 1977, and Darth Vader, before the legendary Jackie Chan stole the show.
+There were memorable ads featuring Stars Wars characters including a great Darth Vader, but the legendary Jackie Chan stole the show.

 It is a great credit to BBH and the in-house Marketing Team led by Tony Holdway, that they achieved very high recognition of Wooly and Worth, despite a very limited television advertising budget.
 The witty campaign was cleverly targeted, on minority channels and at the cinema, to reach the target audience.